 In 1993 the Board of Directors replaced the Company's short-term bonus plan with the Incentive Plan, effective January 1, 1993.
-The Incentive Plan is designed to retain key management employees of the Company's utility operation and to focus on specific short-and long-term Company financial performance objectives.
-Under the Incentive Plan, the Company's annual performance is judged in relation to its own performance standards and in relation to a peer group of companies.
+The Incentive Plan is designed to retain key management employees of the Company's utility operation and to focus on specific short- and long-term Company financial performance objectives.
+Under the Incentive Plan, the Company's annual performance is judged in relation to its historic performance and to a peer group of companies.
 Future Company performance is also taken into consideration by subjecting one-half of any annual awards to the performance of the Company in relation to designated performance measures over the succeeding three years.